lin-jennifer/site-academic/README.md

 # Updating

-The github is now wowchemy/starter-academic
+The github is now wowchemy/starter-academic at https://wowchemy.com/docs/install-locally/